 History in the Community

 The Edmonton and District Historical Society has access to professional historians who can offer free presentations on several topics through our History in the Community program.
 These presentations are aimed at adults and high school students, and are made possible through the generous funding provided by the Phyllis Arnold Learning Fund.

-Our key presenter is Shirley Lowe, Edmonton’s second Historian Laureate.
-Shirley has produced three special Power Point presentations for the EDHS History in the Community program:
+Edmonton’s second Historian Laureate.
+Shirley has produced three special Power Point presentations for the EDHS History in the Community program.